jypjypjypjyp/lvio_fusion/README.md

 ## Introduction

 A Self-adaptive Multi-sensor Fusion SLAM Framework Using Actor-critic Method.
 In 1.0, we built a common framework, and we will focus on the complex environment of vehicles in 2.0.
+(This is still in development)

 ## Dependencies